igordejanovic/parglare/docs/recovery.md

    configuration, not for altering the state,
 - `input` - the input string/list,
 - `position` - the position in the input where the error has been found,
-- `expected_symbols` - a dict of grammar symbols that are expected at this position keyed by symbol names.
+- `expected_symbols` - a set grammar symbols that are expected at this position.

 The recovery function should return the tuple `(error, position, token)`.
 `error` should be an instance of `parglare.Error` class or `None` if no error